Naseer Aruri

-Naseer H. Aruri (نصير عاروري, 7 January 1934 – 10 February 2015) was an American scholar-activist and expert on Middle East politics, U.S. foreign policy in the Middle East and human rights.
+Naseer H. Aruri (نصير عاروري, 7 January 1934 – 10 February 2015) was a Palestinian scholar-activist and expert on Middle East politics, U.S. foreign policy in the Middle East and human rights.
 Aruri was Chancellor Professor (Emeritus) of Political Science, having served on the faculty of the University of Massachusetts-Dartmouth from 1965-1998.
 In 1993, he was the recipient of the College of Arts and Sciences “Distinguished Research Award”.
 Aruri’s papers have been preserved and are on display at the Claire T. Carney Library Archives and Special Collections at UMASS-Dartmouth.

 Early life

 He was born in Jerusalem, Mandatory Palestine in 1934.
 His father was a high school principal in Jerusalem and he and his family split their time between Jerusalem and the West Bank village of Burham, where the family home still stands.
 Aruri emigrated to the United States in 1954 in order to pursue a college education.
 He arrived in Springfield, Massachusetts, where his brother, Said, was already a student at the American International College (AIC).
-He received his B.A. in History from AIC and his Ph.D. from the University of Massachusetts Amherst.
+He received his B.A. in History from AIC and his Ph.D. in political science from the University of Massachusetts Amherst.
 While a student at AIC, he was "adopted" by the sizeable Lebanese community of Springfield and later married Joyce Thomas, the daughter of a Lebanese immigrant.
 The couple eventually settled in the Town of Dartmouth, Massachusetts.